tjelvar-olsson/tjelvar-olsson.github.io/_drafts/saving-a-file-object-to-string.md

         os.unlink(self.fpath)
 ```

 And now all the tests pass.
-Below is all the code in all its glory.
+Below is the code in all its glory.

 ```python
 import os